st-tu-dresden/inloop/static/README.md

 If you want to make changes to the layout (and therefore, files in `src`), you need to regenerate the `dist` files with [grunt][], which depends on [node][].

+First, ensure you have the [Git submodules ready](#vendor-submodules).

-If you haven't already done so, install `grunt`:
+Then, if you haven't already done so, install `grunt`:

 ```bash
 # Install node on Ubuntu/Debian